aSwedishGamer/YTDown/README.md

 Usage:
 1. Paste in YouTube link
-2. Paste in location to save mp4 file
+2. Choose what filetype to export
+3. Choose download location for webm/mp4 file